 Other family nicknames that are not listed in that autograph book page include:

 John Michael Seymour, Jr. – Son.
-(1907 – must look up his death date) The fifth child in his family was the first son … and received this serious nickname.
+(1907 – must look up his death date) The fifth child in his family was the first son … and received this no-nonsense nickname.

 Clifford Thrash Sr. – Dump.
 (1901-1950).
 Husband of Nunchie (Mary Elizabeth Seymour).
 His family had the coal delivery business in Selma.
 I don’t know the origin of his nickname.